By Dominique King

-Legend says Lemuel Punderson, who settled in the area in 1802, drifted out on Punderson Lake one day in a bathtub before pulling the plug and drowning.
-This seems to be the first in a series of stories about mysterious deaths at Punderson, but it was by no means the last.
+Legend says Lemuel Punderson, who settled in the area in 1802, drifted out on Punderson Lake one day in a bathtub before pulling the plug and drowning.* This story seems to be the first in a series of mysterious deaths at Punderson, but it's by no means the last.

 There are no death records or other evidence to support some tales, but many stories come from credible sources like long-time employees and visitors who know nothing of Punderson's past.

 Televisions, water faucets and lights inexplicably turn off and on in the middle of the night.
 Guests complain of loud noises coming from unoccupied rooms.
 Others report hearing ghostly laughter accompanied by cold blasts of air when there is no breeze or open window nearby.

 Library in notoriously haunted Tower wing.
 Credit: Dominique King, Flickr

 A woman at one of my conferences sensed an unseen visitor sitting on the bed in her room in the lodge's notoriously haunted older wing, an account similar to other stories I found online.